rokeyasultana/service-review-website/README.md

 #  About website

 This project (Guide Star) was tailwind css with [Create React App].
+Here tour guide services are edited.

 ### Live site : <a href='https://lustrous-sundae-bd9fc2.netlify.app/'> Guide Start</a>